italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **3**
     - **Relying Party**
     - **-**
-    - Inserts the reference URI of the *request_uri* into a QR Code.
+    - The Relying Party inserts the reference URI of the *request_uri* into a QR Code.
   * - **4**
     - **Relying Party**
     - **Wallet Instance**